Governor Newsom, send our kids home and save $175 million in annual Medi-Cal costs.

 Underfunding private duty nursing in the state not only puts these fragile patients at risk but also forces their parents and families to work to fill all the hours that the state doesn’t provide – ultimately removing parents from the workforce.

-Keeping children at home and providing support for their parents is critical for California to fully recover from the pandemic and allow families to remain together.
+Keeping children at home and providing support for their parents is critical for California to allow families to remain together.

 Home & Community Health Care Services Benefits Our Families